How to TikTok BookTok for Authors

 12. Keep in mind of 20/80

 Since sales content is not the way to go, avoid spamming people with obvious promotions of your book.
-Keep in mind of the 20/80 rule: content should be 20% promotion and 80% engagement.
+Keep in mind the 20/80 rule: content should be 20% promotion and 80% engagement.
 That means only 20% of your content should be about book promotions, such as announcements about a new release or sales event.
 Keep the rest engaging with original content about your life as an author, stitched clips, and other ideas on this list.

 13. Use crowns

 Here’s an idea.
 This sounds silly, but being silly is what TikTok is about.
-BookToker Jason shared “one of the weirder cultural icons to emerge in the BookTok community is this concept of having a crown.
+BookToker Jason shared: “one of the weirder cultural icons to emerge in the BookTok community is this concept of having a crown.
 Why a crown?
 Why not?
 It's just one of those cultural threads that emerged, and now it's a thing.”

 14. Use bookshelves